separk-1/RAG-Based-Search-Engine/README.md

 git clone https://github.com/separk-1/Inferring-Cause-of-Reactor-Overheat-Issues-Using-NLP.git
 cd Inferring-Cause-of-Reactor-Overheat-Issues-Using-NLP
 ```
+(I will change my repository name to RAG-Based Search Engine after the part 2 report is graded.)

 ### 2. Install the Required Packages
 Make sure you have Python 3.10 and the required libraries installed.
 Install dependencies using: